Standard FTC Disclosure: This post contains affiliate links for products or services, including from Amazon.com. Read full disclosure here.

 - 1 Scallion, chopped for garnish

-- Mix all the ingredients, except the meat, in a small bowl.
+- Mix all the ingredients, except the meat, in a small bowl and set aside.

 - Turn the heat on HIGH and heat the cast iron pan until it starts to smoke.